neu-se/CS4530-Fall-2022/Assignments/revised-project-plan.md

 * Receive full marks if there is a narrative consisting of 4-10 sentences that describes a specific problem that your project aims to solve.
 * Receive partial credit if the narrative is present, but does not describe a problem that the project aims to solve

-### User stories (15 points):
+### User stories (45 points):
 Each of the three user stories will account for 5% of your grade on this assignment and graded as follows:
 * Receive full marks if:
   * The user story fits the problem statement
   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
-  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases and all conditions of satisfaction are prioritized
+  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases
+  * Conditions of satisfaction can be turned into Testable behaviors
+  * Conditions of satisfaction are prioritized

-### Work breakdown (80 points):
+### Work breakdown (50 points):
 Your work breakdown will be evaluated holistically on the following rubric:

 #### Coverage of tasks needed (20 points):